What are we up to?

 April 27: Maine Science Teachers Association Exhibit

-On Saturday, April 27th, we will exhibit at MSTA’s 2024 Science For All meeting at the Blueberry Cove 4-H Club in St. George.
+On Saturday, April 27th, we exhibited at MSTA’s 2024 Science For All meeting at the Blueberry Cove 4-H Club in St. George.

-We look forward to supporting Maine’s Science Teachers!
+It was great to support Maine’s Science Teachers!

 April 8: Eclipse Phenomena